 Celebration of Undergraduate Research, Scholarship, and Creative Activity (CURSCA)

-What is the Celebration of Undergraduate Research, Scholarship, and Creative Activity?
-It is an annual showcase of student scholarly and creative work, and provides a forum for students to share their work with, and be celebrated by, the Marist community.
-The first celebration was held in April 2002 and was limited to a display of scientific posters; today, CURSCA includes poster presentations, oral presentations, and creative displays and performances.
+The Celebration of Undergraduate Research, Scholarship, and Creative Activity (CURSCA) is Marist College’s annual showcase of scholarly and creative work by undergraduates.
+CURSCA provides a forum for students to share their work with, and be celebrated by, the Marist community.
+The first CURSCA was held in April 2003 and was limited to a display of scientific posters; today, CURSCA includes poster presentations, oral presentations, and creative displays and performances.
 CURSCA is a vibrant display of the complexity and depth of undergraduate research and creative pursuits at Marist.